Does Baking Soda Remove Moisture?

 • Molecular sieve

 These items are safe to use, even on your wood furniture.
 They are also non-deliquescent and hygroscopic.
-Therefore, they are the same as baking soda in terms of humidity absorption and moisture control.
+Therefore, they are the same as baking soda regarding humidity absorption and moisture control.

 Conclusion